ussjoin/carmille/README.md

 ## Purpose

 A Slack application that lets you request a time-bound archive of a particular public channel.
-To use, invite the bot user into a public channel, then type `/carmille` to begin the
+To use, invite the bot user into a public channel, then type `/carmille` to begin the process.

 ## Name